-Austin, Texas native Christiana Cole is a singer, actress, writer and composer.
-Christiana moved to New York to study opera at the Manhattan School of Music.
-While in school, Christiana began sneaking into composition classes, and convinced the registrar to let her cross-register at Columbia University, where she studied creative writing.
-Christiana’s first full-scale work was “Bombshell Baby,” a musical about a drag queen who fights Nazis.
+Christiana Cole moved from Austin, Texas to New York to study opera at the Manhattan School of Music.
+But while they were in school, Christiana began sneaking into composition classes, and convinced the registrar to let them cross-register at Columbia University, where they studied creative writing.
+Christiana studied composition with Dr. Mark Stambaugh and Christopher Cerrone.
+Christiana served as dramaturg on Cerrone’s Pulitzer Prize-nominated opera Invisible Cities.
+Christiana’s first full-scale work was Bombshell Baby, a musical about a drag queen who fights Nazis.
 (Christiana wrote book/lyrics and co-wrote the music with Rachel Felstein.)
-“Bombshell Baby” was presented in a sold-out limited run at Ensemble Studio Theatre in July 2012.
+Bombshell Baby was presented in a sold-out run at the Ensemble Studio Theatre in July 2012.

 Christiana is a 2020-2021 Dramatist Guild Fellow, and a member of the the Advanced Songwriting Workshop and Librettists Workshop within the BMI Lehman Engel Musical Theater Writers Workshop.
 Current projects include Tribe Without a God, a Neolithic comedy; Republicana, a country rock drama about a small town during a plague; Apocrypha, the untold true story of the founding of the Christian church; and with Laura Kleinbaum, Puritan/Lesbian/Witch, a time-traveling coming out musical.